benchristel/recipes/src/favorites/ghormeh-sabzi.md

 ### Thread 1: Stew

 - Bring the beans to a boil and simmer, covered, about 90 minutes.
 Add a teaspoon of salt when the beans start to get tender.
 When they are fully cooked, drain off any excess liquid, until the water just covers the beans.
+- Puncture the dried limes a few times with a sturdy fork, and add them to the beans.
+Continue to simmer.

 ### Thread 2: Herbs